Ansible Collection Equinix

 What is it?

 This collection of Ansible modules enables workflows for interacting with the Equinix Digital Infrastructure APIs.
-We have modules for managing Equinix Metal devices, elastic IPs, and projects.
-Additional modules help you gather info about your Equinix Metal infrastructure to use in your playbooks.
+We have modules for managing Equinix Metal devices, elastic IPs, and projects, as well as the related Shared Fabric Connection VCs, VRF, and Metal Gateway.
+Additional modules allow you to gather info about your Equinix Metal infrastructure to use in your playbooks.

 Why do we love it?